shaunakc11/anything-llm/embed/README.md

 - `data-prompt` — Override the chat window with a custom system prompt.
 This is not visible to the user.
 If undefined it will use the embeds attached workspace system prompt.

 - `data-model` — Override the chat model used for responses.
-This must be a valid model string for your AnythingLLM LLM provider.
+This must be a valid model string for your OssorioiaLLM LLM provider.
 If unset it will use the embeds attached workspace model selection or the system setting.

 - `data-temperature` — Override the chat model temperature.
-This must be a valid value for your AnythingLLM LLM provider.
+This must be a valid value for your OssorioiaLLM LLM provider.
 If unset it will use the embeds attached workspace model temperature or the system setting.

 **Style Overrides**